If We Called Ourselves Yellow

 And given all the word's baggage, why am I so intrigued by the idea of reclaiming it?

 When and why yellow was first applied to people of East Asian descent is rather murky.
 The process occurred over hundreds of years.
-As some scholars have noted, it's not like there were people with yellow skin.
+As some scholars have noted, it's not as if there were people with yellow skin.
 The whole "yellow equals Asian" thing had to be invented.
 And in fact, there was a time when there was no such thing as "Asian" — even that had to be invented.

-Enter Carl Linnaeus, an influential Swedish physician and botanist who's now known as the "father of modern taxonomy."
-In 1735, Linnaeus separated humans into four groups, including Homo asiaticus — Asian Man.
+Enter Carl Linnaeus, an influential Swedish physician and botanist now known as the "father of modern taxonomy."
+In 1735, Linnaeus separated humans into four groups, including Homo Asiaticus — Asian Man.
 The other three categories, European, African and American, already had established — albeit arbitrary — colors: white, black and red.
 Linnaeus, searching for a distinguishing color for his Asian Man, eventually declared Asians the color "luridus," meaning "lurid," "sallow," or "pale yellow."

 I get this bit of history from Michael Keevak, a professor at National Taiwan University, who writes in his book Becoming Yellow: A Short History of Racial Thinking that "Luridus also appeared in several of Linnaeus's botanical publications to characterize unhealthy and toxic plants."